Supporting Families of Individuals with Acquired Brain Injury: A Systemic Neurocognitive Approach

 A Systemic Neurocognitive Framework

 A systemic neurocognitive approach places the individual within the wider family context.
-It acknowledges that successful rehabilitation depends on the emotional, cognitive, and practical functioning of the family unit.
+It acknowledges that successful neuro-rehabilitation depends on the emotional, cognitive, and practical functioning of the family unit.

-Neuropsychological assessments provide insight into how the injury has affected cognitive functioning and behaviour.
+Neuropsychological assessments provide insight into how the acquired brain injury has affected cognitive functioning and behaviour of the individual.
 This information can then be shared with families in a clear, compassionate way, helping them understand what is happening and how best to adapt.

 Interventions may include:

-Importantly, this model encourages families to become partners in the rehabilitation process, fostering agency rather than helplessness.
+Importantly, this neurocognitive approach encourages families to become partners in the rehabilitation process, fostering agency rather than helplessness.

 Empowering Families Through Collaboration